HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 - Timer Intermediate Event
   - Represents a point within the process where a specific action or activity is triggered based on a timer.
   - Allows to delay or schedule activities within the process

+### Error Event
+- Error Start Event
+  - Initiates a process instance when a specific error occurs
+  - Serves as the trigger for starting the process based on an error
+- Error Intermediate Event
+  - Represents a point within the process where a specific action or activit is triggered when an error occurs.
+  - Allows to catch and handle errors at specific points in the process

 ## Taskbar